asdf-vm/asdf-nodejs/README.md

 ## Default npm Packages

-asdf-nodejs can automatically install a set of default set of npm package right after installing a Ruby version.
+asdf-nodejs can automatically install a set of default set of npm package right after installing a Node.js version.
 To enable this feature, provide a `$HOME/.default-npm-packages` file that lists one package per line, for example:

 ```
 lodash